Polk County Court Records

 Searching Criminal Case Records

-Docket information for criminal cases can be found through the OJD’s free Records and Calendar Search or the subscription OJCIN Online portal.
+Docket information for criminal cases can be found through the OJD's free Records and Calendar Search or the subscription OJCIN Online portal.
 In-person searches are available at the criminal records office during regular court hours.
-Written requests for copies of criminal filings may be submitted using the OJD’s Records Request form.
+Written requests for copies of criminal filings can be submitted using the OJD's Records Request form.

 Polk County Sheriff's Office — Arrest Reports and Records Checks

-Polk County Sheriff’s Office — Records Division
+Polk County Sheriff's Office Records Division

 Address: 850 Main Street, Dallas, OR 97338